-Feltville thrived for fifteen years under the patriarchy of David Felt.
-In 1860, he was sixty-seven years old.
-In August of that year, he sold Feltville to Amasa Foster and returned to New York City.
-Why Felt decided to sell his business and property in New Jersey at that time is not entirely clear, though we speculate that his decision was tied to the failing health of his brother, Willard, who had been managing the affairs in New York.
-In any case, as he left Feltville, David Felt is reported to have predicted, "Well, King David is dead, and the Village will go to hell."
+Felt is reported to have predicted, "Well, King David is dead, and the Village will go to hell."
 Over the next two decades, ownership of the property changed hands six times.
 Several business ventures were initiated on the property, including the manufacture of sarsaparilla, cigars, and silk at various times.
 However, all were unsuccessful, and for a while the former mill town may have been abandoned.
 During this time it became known as the Deserted Village.

 In 1882, Feltville was purchased at public auction by Warren Ackerman, a prominent land holder, for only \$11,450, a fraction of its former worth.
 Ackerman converted Feltville into a summer resort and renamed it Glenside Park.
 All of the former workers' dwellings were renovated.
-Dormers were added to the roofs of the larger houses to make the second story space more liveable.
+Dormers were added to the roofs of the larger houses to make the second story space more livable.
 Wide porches with rustic, Adirondack-style cedar posts and railings were constructed, giving each building its own unique appearance for the first time.